How Much Does It Cost to Move Off Grid?

 Once you find a property you like, get a quote on property insurance.
 Maybe even do this before you put in an offer.

-We were shocked when the insurance quote for our off the grid home was almost TEN TIMES as much as the insurance on our suburban home.
+We were shocked when the insurance quote for our off-the-grid home was almost TEN TIMES as much as the insurance on our suburban home.

 Distance to the nearest emergency services (fire department), closest water hydrant/water source, and fuel sources all impact the home insurance price when you move off grid.